 Museo a Cielo Abierto

-This open-air museum was actually initiated by the Chilean government in 2010.
-The purpose was to make older, deteriorating buildings in this poorer sector of Santiago more aesthetically pleasing as well as to bring artistic expression to the San Miguel neighborhood.
-The project (carried out only with the approval of each building’s residents) began with the idea of creating 10 murals and finally resulted in 40 massive murals covering various blocks of the area.
+The Chilean government actually initiated this open-air museum in 2010.
+The purpose was to make older, deteriorating buildings in this more impoverished sector of Santiago more aesthetically pleasing as well as to bring artistic expression to the San Miguel neighborhood.
+The project (carried out only with the approval of each building’s residents) began with the idea of creating ten murals and finally resulted in 40 massive murals covering various blocks of the area.